The Device Setup app completes several tasks to get you up and running with Oculus for Business:

-It marks the serial number as belonging to an enterprise headset, and adds the operating system and features for Oculus for Business rather than the consumer version.
+It marks the serial number as belonging to an enterprise headset, and adds the operating system and features for Oculus for Business.

 It updates the settings and policies for Device Manager.

-It matches the serial number to the one in Device Manager and updates the status of the headset from Unconfigured to Active.
+It matches the serial number in Device Manager and updates the status of the headset from Unconfigured to Active.

 To download and log into the Device Setup app: